The anchor weight for boat

 When using a mostly rope rode, increasing anchor weight by 10–20% is recommended.

 Cruising sailors including myself, often choose anchors one or two sizes above the manufacturer’s recommendation, especially for offshore or cyclone-prone regions.
-Oversizing provides:
+Oversizing provides the following:

 A balanced approach, usually 10–30% above standard size gives excellent performance without drawbacks.